 Joint Tenancy Protect Co-Owners

 A question that may be asked would be why HDB flats do not automatically fall under the Intestate Succession Act.
-The reason here is simple, the manner of how a HDB flat is own is important.
+The reason here is simple, the manner of how a HDB flat is owned is important.

 Below is a simple way of understanding the differences:

-What It Represent What It Means When One Owner Passes On
+| What It Represents | What It Means When One Owner Passes On | |

-Joint Tenancy The flat belongs to us.
-There are no separate shares for each individual owner.
-Ownership will automatically be transferred to surviving owner
+| Joint Tenancy | The flat belongs to us.
+There are no separate shares for each individual owner. | Ownership will automatically be transferred to surviving owner |

-Tenancy-In-Agreement The flat belongs to us.
-But we hold our shares in the flat individually Ownership will automatically be transferred as per the will of the individual.
-In the absence of one, it will be distributed in accordance to the Intestate Succession Act
+| Tenancy-In-Agreement | The flat belongs to us.
+But we hold our shares in the flat individually | Ownership will automatically be transferred as per the will of the individual.
+In the absence of a valid will, it will be distributed in accordance to the Intestate Succession Act |

 Don’t Ignore Estate Planning